The Making of an Uru – handcrafted ocean going boat

 A Fishing Boat Being Built

 The Uru later sets sail to Dubai for fitting of luxury interiors and installation of the engine.
-The price of an Uru can range between ₹4 to 7 crores.
+It will contain luxury bedrooms, a modern kitchen, contemporary navigation systems, satellite communication and powerful engines.
+The price of an Uru typically range between ₹5 to 10 crores.

 If you liked the post, you could…